 Positioning Adjustments and Accuracy

-In certain circumstances the calibration process may not provide an accurate representation of the user’s position in 2-dimensional space.
-These imperfections may occur due to certain light conditions, how an individual holds their device, or from unexpected movements during the calibration process.
-The adjustments feature allows users to manual positioning adjustments to improve the positioning accuracy.
+In certain circumstances, the calibration process may not provide an accurate representation of the user’s position in 2-dimensional space.
+These imperfections may occur due to certain light conditions, how an individual holds their device, or unexpected movements during the calibration process.
+The adjustments feature allows users to manually position adjustments to improve their positioning accuracy.

 If enabled in the options menu, the accuracy window will appear below the adjustment button.
-The accuracy bubble displays the accuracy of the GIS data on their screen in either meters or feet (See Main Menu > Units of Measurement).
+The accuracy bubble displays the accuracy of the GIS data on their screen in either meters or feet (See Main Menu > Measure).

 Gestures and Interactions